Skip to main content

 Chicago Construction Workforce Equity Ordinance

 And our communities are hurting, in part, because of these exclusionary practices.
-Women and people of color, under-represented in the construction trades, are overrepresented among the ranks of the city’s poor.
+Women and people of color, underrepresented in the construction trades, are overrepresented among the ranks of the city’s poor.
 The poverty rate for Black women in Chicago is nearly three times that of white men, and more than 40% of Chicago’s young Black men are out of school and unemployed.
-Unionized construction has the potential to contribute a significant number of good paying, high-quality jobs for these marginalized groups.
+Unionized construction has the potential to contribute a significant number of good-paying, high-quality jobs for these marginalized groups.

-While billions in infrastructure and capital funding has been committed by the city, state, and federal governments, the new Trump administration has decisively rolled back federal diversity, equity and inclusion efforts that had asserted that the jobs created by these investments should be available to everyone.
+While billions in infrastructure and capital funding have been committed by the city, state, and federal governments, the new Trump administration has decisively rolled back federal diversity, equity and inclusion efforts that had asserted that the jobs created by these investments should be available to everyone.
 The City must stand up and pledge to make concrete efforts so that public and private dollars for construction in Chicago will be leveraged to create actual economic opportunities and family-sustaining careers for the communities most in need.

 Now is the time for the City Council to act and implement policies that provide solutions to racial and gender inequities in the construction trades.